 HUMAN RESOURCES

-The Company celebrated traditional day during the festival of Navratri.
-The Highlights of the day were having Potluck within/ across departments for increased employees engagement, Photo booth for the employees to flaunt their Ethnic wear (Mahape) and organizing HDFC Bank Helpdesk/Service desk.
+Employee engagement initiatives include interactive sessions, and cultural celebrations.
+The employees celebrated a festival of Navratri in their traditional attire.
+The Highlights of the day were having Potluck within/across departments for increased employees engagement and Photo booth for the employees to flaunt their Ethnic wear.
 Further the Company celebrated Holi Festival across all the locations and organized lunch within departments in addition to wearing Retro Theme dress code for the day.
+The Company facilitated outdoor celebrations at Pan India Level, on the eve of Womens Day.
+The Company has also made welfare arrangements for its employees on various occasions.

 The Company has launched Employee Suggestion Box!
 As part of its ongoing commitment to fostering a culture of open communication and continuous improvement and pooling of ideas.